scipy/scipy.org/www/install.rst

 ==========================
-Installing the Scipy Stack
+Installing the SciPy Stack
 ==========================

 These are instructions for installing :ref:`the full SciPy stack
 <stackspec>`.
-For installing individual packages, such as Numpy and
+For installing individual packages, such as NumPy and
 SciPy, see :ref:`individual-packages` below.